blocksds/sdk/docs/content/technical/devkitarm_porting_guide.md

 NITROFSDIR  := nitrofs
 ```

+Important notes:

-Important note: `SOURCEDIRS` searches all directories recursively.
+- `SOURCEDIRS` searches all directories recursively.
 If you don't
 like this behaviour, go to the `SOURCES_S`, `SOURCES_C` and `SOURCES_CPP` lines
 and add `-maxdepth 1` to the `find` command.
+- Paths to directories that are outside of the root of the project is not
+supported.

 Note that `TARGET` is not part of this group.
 The top of the Makefile has this
 other group of variables that you can also set to your own values: